vesoft-inc/nebula-docs/docs-2.0/nebula-explorer/db-management/dbuser_management.md

 !!! note

-    Only the `root` user can create users.
+    - Only the `root` user can create users.
+    - Since there is a compatibility issue with the nGQL syntax, the IP whitelist modification function is disabled when connecting to the graph database of version 3.5.x and below.
+You can modify the IP whitelist by executing the nGQL statement for the corresponding database version.

 1. In the tab **User list**, click **Create User** and set the following parameters.